IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-admin/README.md

 ### Add category manually

+> NOTE: Categories, Business Terms, Data Classes, and othe Governance artifacts are global in scope.
+When you are asked to create one, pre-pend your initials or some unique tag, or it will fail.
+For example, below I would use `scottda-Personal Data` in place of `XXX-Personal Data`.

-* In addition to importing, you can manually create categories.
+In addition to importing, you can manually create categories.
 Add a category for your assets by going to the upper-left (☰) hamburger menu, choose `Governance` -> `Categories`, then click the `Add category` button and then `New category`.

 ![organize data categories](../images/wkc-admin/wkc-admin-menu-organize-categories.png)

-* Give your category a name, such as *Personal Data*, and an optional description, and then click the `Save` button.
+* Give your category a name pre-pended with initials or a unique tag, such as *XXX-Personal Data*, and an optional description, and then click the `Save` button.

 ![new category billing](../images/wkc-admin/wkc-admin-new-category-personal-data.png)